I already have a Ph.D., how can I become a clinical medical physicist?

 Which courses would I be required to take?

-How does a certificate program differ from a master’s in medical physics?
+How does a certificate program differ from a master’s?

 - Unlike other institutions, The University of Chicago does not offer a terminal M.S. degree in Medical Physics.
 In general, Master’s graduate programs offer didactic coursework in addition to preliminary research training.
 Most Master’s programs take over a year to complete.
 By contrast, our certificate program can be completed in a single three-quarter academic year of full-time study.
 Candidates who already possess a PhD in Physics have received advanced research training, and thus can simply meet the didactic requirements required for retraining into the field of clinical medical physics by enrolling in a certificate program.